sopier/djangobook-Updated-to-1.8/third-edition/chapter_07.rst

         # ...
         year = 2006
         # ...
-        return HttpResponseRedirect(reverse('news-year-archive', args=(year,)))
+        return HttpResponseRedirect(reverse('reviews-year-archive', args=(year,)))

-If, for some reason, it was decided that the URLs where content for yearly article archives are published at should be changed then you would only need to change the entry in the URLconf.
+If, for some reason, it was decided that the URLs where content for yearly review archives are published at should be changed then you would only need to change the entry in the URLconf.

 In some scenarios where views are of a generic nature, a many-to-one